A differential analog of the Noether normalization lemma: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:prelim} we introduce necessary notions from differential algebra and differential algebraic geometry.
-Section~\ref{sec:core_lemmas} contains several lemmas, which are used further both in the proof of Theorem~\ref{th:alg_geom} and in the proof of Theorem~\ref{th:infty}.
-Every lemma in Section~\ref{sec:core_lemmas} is supplied with the references to the corresponding parts of proofs of Theorem~\ref{th:alg_geom} and Theorem~\ref{th:infty}.
-Section~\ref{sec:geometric} contains the proof of Theorem~\ref{th:alg_geom}.
-In Section~\ref{th:diff_alg} we deduce Theorem~\ref{th:diff_alg} from Theorem~\ref{th:alg_geom}.
-In section~\ref{sec:power_series} we develop basic tools of differential algebraic geometry over the ring of formal power series, prove Theorem~\ref{th:infty}, which is an analogue of Theorem~\ref{th:alg_geom} for the case of power series solutions, and provide an example of application of Theorem~\ref{th:infty} to differential algebraic equations over~$\mathbb{C}$ and $\mathbb{C}[t]$ (Corollary~\ref{cor:complex_power_series} and Corollary~\ref{cor:complex_polynomial}).
+In Section~\ref{sec:nulstellensatz} we present specific differential $k$-algebras to be used in Theorem~\ref{th:alg_geom}.
+Section~\ref{sec:core_lemmas} contains several lemmas about differential polynomials, which are used further in the proof of Theorem~\ref{th:alg_geom}.
+Every lemma in Section~\ref{sec:core_lemmas} is supplied with references to the corresponding part of the proof of Theorem~\ref{th:alg_geom}.
+Section~\ref{sec:geometric} contains the proof of Theorem~\ref{th:alg_geom} (geometric version of the Noether normalization lemma) and its corollaries, namely, Corollary~\ref{cor:alg_geom} and Corollary~\ref{cor:infty}.
+In Section~\ref{th:diff_alg} we deduce Theorem~\ref{th:diff_alg} (algebraic version of the Noether normalization lemma) from Theorem~\ref{th:alg_geom}.
+In section~\ref{sec:power_series} we apply Corollary~\ref{cor:infty} to differential algebraic equations over~$\mathbb{C}$ and $\mathbb{C}[t]$ (Proposition~\ref{prop:complex_power_series} and Proposition~\ref{prop:complex_polynomial}).
 The last section contains some concluding remarks and acknowledgments.
-To sum up, Section~\ref{sec:algebraic} and Section~\ref{sec:power_series} containing the main results are independent from each other and extensively use lemmas from Section~\ref{sec:core_lemmas}, and Section~\ref{sec:algebraic} depends on Section~\ref{sec:geometric}.